hacks-guide/Guide_Wii/_pages/en_US/priiloader.md

 #### System Menu Hacks

+1. Launch the Homebrew Channel.
-1. Launch the Homebrew Channel, and launch the Load Priiloader app.
+1. Launch Load Priiloader from the list of homebrew.
 1. Scroll down to `System Menu Hacks` and press `A`.
     ![System Menu Hacks](/images/priiloader/menu_hacks.png)